 Poland, which had the second-largest army in the Warsaw Pact, would lead the occupation of the Low Countries.
 Amsterdam, Antwerp, Brussels, Copenhagen, Hamburg and Hanover would all be nuked to clear the way for the invasion.

 By 1979, the plan was to spare nuclear-armed Britain and France in hopes that they might be persuaded to sit out the war.
 Hungarian forces would capture what was left of Vienna.
-Czechoslovak soldiers would be send into post-atomic Munich, Nuremberg and Stuttgart.
+Czechoslovak soldiers would be sent into post-atomic Munich, Nuremberg and Stuttgart.
 The offensive would halt at the Rhine.

 A similar plan is presented by General Orlov in the 1983 James Bond movie Octopussy.

 The 1964 plan did call for an advance into France, led by the Czechoslovaks.

 Having taken Lyon in the south — and presumably having lost many troops to radiation poisoning — Soviet reinforcements would arrive from the Carpathian Military District to push all the way down the Pyrenees.

 The idea was to accomplish this within seven to nine days, which seems ambitious.
 War is Boring points out that the Nazi blitzkrieg through France in May 1940 astounded the world by advancing 35 miles per day.